jihoon0324/jihoon0324.github.io/_posts/aws/2022-03-18-aws-secoond.md

 ---------------------------------------------------------------------------------------
-First of all . log in with your account
+First of all . log in with your account in AWS